 Use a sunscreen that protects against UVA and UVB rays.
 "Broad-spectrum" is often listed on the sunscreen product, but it is important not to be misled by these labels and check that it truly blocks UVA and UVB rays.

-Many men dislike applying creams to their face and the rest of their skin surface.
-Gel and spray sunscreens may be more acceptable to these individuals.
-Oil-free daily moisturizers with SPF 30, commonly thought of as "for women only", are very lightweight and easily used as an after-shave type product with good acceptance.
+For those who dislike applying creams to their face and the rest of their skin surface, gel and spray sunscreens may be more acceptable.
+Oil-free daily moisturizers with SPF 30 are very lightweight and easily used as an after-shave type product.

 Sunscreens that are oil-free are generally preferred by transplant recipients as they often encounter problems with acne.
 This is especially important for any sunscreen that is applied to the face.

 Sunscreens that come in a stick or spray are often more acceptable for use around the eyes.
 A common complaint with sunscreen is burning of the eyes that can occur as a result of sweating.
 Stick and spray forms of sunscreen have been developed for use around the eyes to avoid this problem.
 Application of sunscreen 30 minutes prior to sun exposure and sweating also minimizes sunscreen running into the eyes as it has had time to truly dry.

 SPF stands for Sun Protection Factor.
 The SPF value is the sunscreen's ability to block the UV rays from the sun.
 The SPF is calculated by comparing the dose of UV required to produce sunburn on skin protected by sunscreen compared with the dose of UV needed to produce sunburn on unprotected skin.